igorjpimenta/AskMeAnything/README.md

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.

-### Acknowledgments
+## Acknowledgments
-- Inspired by an event from Rocketseat, the main repo is available [here](https://github.com/rocketseat-education/semana-tech-01-go-react-server/).
+- Inspired by an event from Rocketseat, the main backend repo is available [here](https://github.com/rocketseat-education/semana-tech-01-go-react-server/), and frontend [here](https://github.com/rocketseat-education/semana-tech-01-go-react-web).

-### Contact
+## Contact
 If you have any questions or suggestions, feel free to open an issue or contact the project maintainers.